Bill-Flash/PROTAC-STAN/README.md

 The original data can be accessed at [PROTAC-DB](http://cadd.zju.edu.cn/protacdb/).

 > [!NOTE]
-> We also provide the PROTAC-DB 2.0 at `data/PROTAC-DB2` folder for your convenience.
+> We also provide the PROTAC-DB 2.0 in `data/PROTAC-DB2` folder for your convenience.

 ### PROTAC-fine
 We enrich degradation information to the [PROTAC-DB 2.0](https://academic.oup.com/nar/article/51/D1/D1367/6775390) and construct a refined PROTAC dataset named PROTAC-fine.
 The data are stored in `data/PROTAC-fine` folder.